jhsware/create-inferno-app-experimental/README.md

 ** work in progress **

-Current state: You can start the sample app using `npm run start` and reloading the page updates the app.
+Current state: You can start the sample app using `npm run start` and `npm run build`.
+Hot reloading of JS is not working.

 This is how you test the project: